jbroerken/mrhcore/doc/source/Building/Building.rst

       - If logging should be printed on the cli.
     * - MRH_LOGGER_LINE_LIMIT
       - The max amount of lines allowed in a log file.
+    * - MRH_CORE_DAEMON_MODE
+      - If mrhcore should be started as a daemon.
     * - MRH_CORE_EVENT_LOG_FILE_PATH
       - The full path to the event exchange log file to use.